sabarieshkarthic/E-Commerce-Review-Summarizer/README.md

 ---
 ## References:
-  - title: "Attention Is All You Need"
+  - "Attention Is All You Need"
-  - title: "The Illustrated Transformer - "Alammar J"
+  - "The Illustrated Transformer - "Alammar J"